Pluto.jl

 Pkg.status()

-1. Automatically opening a notebook file: You can specify the path to a Pluto notebook file that should open automatically when the server starts.
+1. Automatically opening a notebook file: You can specify the path to a Pluto.jl notebook file that should open automatically when the server starts.
 This is particularly useful for predefined workflows or presentations.

-2. Optimizing performance with distributed workers: Pluto can use multiple distributed Julia workers for parallel computation.
+2. Optimizing performance with distributed workers: Pluto.jl can use multiple distributed Julia workers for parallel computation.
 This is especially beneficial for large-scale data analysis or computations.

 Automating Initialization

-When starting the Pluto app, you can use the Initialization optional parameter to specify a script that pre-installs the required Julia packages.
-This approach installs the packages dynamically at the app's startup without creating a persistent Julia environment.
+Pluto can be started with the Initialization optional parameter to run a script that pre-installs the required Julia packages.
+This method ensures that dependencies are available at application startup without relying on a persistent Julia environment.

 #!/bin/bash